rasoolsomji/blog/content/posts/detector-dag/aws-iot.md

 ## Introduction

-With a high-level plan sketched out and a couple of Raspberry Pi Zeros at my disposal it was time to stay up late and start tapping!
+With a high-level plan sketched out and a [power detecting Raspberry Pi]({{< ref "./device-hardware.md" >}}) at my disposal it was time to stay up late and start tapping!

 As someone who's trying to reposition themselves as a 'backend developer', I knew I wanted to become familiar with Amazon Web Services (AWS).
 It might not be the answer to every solution, but it